asimplemind/wids2022/README.md

 ## Acoustic Machine Learning

-This is a sample code base for running a very basic model on acoustic data.
+This is the code base for running a very basic model on acoustic data based on my talk at Women in Data Science in Puget Sound, 2022.
+You can view the "Demystifying Acoustic Data for Dolphin Identification" slides [here](https://drive.google.com/file/d/1XU1lawZxnyl5oBEGfccrx5jPYj5ratUE/view?usp=sharing).
 It consists of data either in a shorter duration (a few seconds), or long audio recordings that come with a metadata file for segmentation.

 I did not add code for data augmentation here because it is usually specific to the domain and needs to be discussed with the domain experts.
 Note that with acoustic data and spectrograms, we can not simply augment files as if they were images (i.e., you shouldn't flip a spectrogram upside down :)!)